By Deborah Jeanne Sergeant

 “Comparing May 2019 to May 2020, marijuana positivity went up by 21%.
 These numbers highlight a year over year increase.
 This is where we’re making the assumption it’s people self-medicating during the stress of COVID.
 It could be they’re at home and not needing to be clean for work.
 I think more likely it’s that they’re incredibly stressed.”

 Numerous other factors related to the pandemic contributed to an increase in substance abuse, including prescription drug misuse, illicit drugs and alcohol.
 Keeping people apart was necessary for reducing infections of COVID-19; however, the circumstance made life more difficult for people in recovery.
+There are experts at drug rehab cocoa beach that can help detox in case there is an issue.

 A lack of routine also hampers recovery from substance abuse disorder.
 Many people were furloughed from work or laid off entirely.
 Their spouse and children may have been home more as well.
 Some still do not have their regular work schedule restored.
 Any regular activities like going to the gym, church or club or meeting a friend for coffee ended for a time.
 Special events such as weddings are delayed or curtailed.